 • IDR Process: The Independent Dispute Resolution (IDR) process, intended to settle disputes between providers and payers, has seen a high provider win rate.
 Despite this, payers have found ways to blunt its impact, delaying payments and diminishing the process’s intended incentives.
 Velliky stressed the need for more stringent regulations to ensure proper usage of Remark Codes and enforce compliance.

 2. Dispute Resolution Process: Velliky delved deeper into the IDR process, revealing that while providers often win disputes, payers have strategies to mitigate these losses.
 He explained that payers sometimes delay payments, undermining the motivation to establish fair, sustainable rates.
-To address this, Velliky voiced his advocation for regulations requiring proper usage of Remark Codes and stricter enforcement to hold payers accountable.
+To address this, Velliky voiced his advocacy for regulations requiring proper usage of Remark Codes and stricter enforcement to hold payers accountable.

 3. Medicare Fee Schedule and MIPS: The state of the Medicare fee schedule was another significant topic.
 Velliky discussed how reimbursement rates have been significantly cut in real terms over the past two decades, making it increasingly difficult for providers to operate.
 He explained the historical context of the Sustainable Growth Rate (SGR) and how its replacement, the Medicare Access and CHIP Reauthorization Act (MACRA), along with the Merit-based Incentive Payment System (MIPS), have so far failed to effectively incentivize quality.